Healthy Diet During Exams: What Should You Eat To Study Better?

 Examination time is probably the most stressful period in a student’s academic journey.
 You have an entire semester’s revision work to do, not to mention the piled-up academic writing assignments from each subject.
 Even if you hire a writing service such as https://researchpapers.io to assist you with your academic writing assignments, finding time to settle down for a meal can be a tall order.
 However, skipping meals or eating unhealthy meals comes at a cost.
 You find yourself physically and mentally drained, drowsy all the time and in worst cases, you even fall ill.

-The good news is that there are healthy foods and diet to nourish your mind and body during this stressful period and ensure optimal physical and brain activity for your examinations.
+The good news is that there are healthy foods and diets to nourish your mind and body during this stressful period and ensure optimal physical and brain activity for your examinations.
 So set aside those unhealthy foods and energy drinks and have these healthy meals to maintain your energy.

 Brain food suggestions

 Eggs are among the most flexible foods on the planet.
 There are numerous ways in which you can have your eggs- boiled, fried, poached, eggs on toast- however, you like them.
 Eggs are perfect for breakfast and will leave you feeling fuller for longer.
 A single egg comprises of 6 grams of protein, vital nutrients, vitamin B12, and below 100 calories depending on how you prepare it.

 Remember how your mother was so strict about you having your vegetables when you were young?
 “If you don’t eat your vegetables, you will not have any dessert,” is a phrase some of us know all too well of.
 Well, it is probably because dark leafy green vegetables are a great source of essential vitamins such as vitamin K for the generation of pathways in your brain.
 Vitamin B6 and vitamin B12 helps improve memory and alertness, and antioxidants and nitrates.

 Examples include spinach, kale, broccoli, and chard just to mention a few of the common ones.